platformsh/platformsh-docs/src/configuration/services/mysql.md

 platform sql --relationship database -e master < my_database_backup.sql
 ```

-> **note**
+{{< note >}}
-> Importing a database backup is a destructive operation.
+Importing a database backup is a destructive operation.
 It will overwrite data already in your database.
-> Taking a backup or a database export before doing so is strongly recommended.
+Taking a backup or a database export before doing so is strongly recommended.
+{{< /note >}}

 ## Troubleshooting